 Pearl Harbor Virtual Reality Centre

 You have to upgrade to the USS Arizona Memorial Deluxe Tour to get access to the Pearl Harbor Virtual Reality centre.
 However, it’s only $12.50 if you book direct and you’ll get three virtual experiences: Walk the Deck of the USS Arizona Before the Attack, Witness the Attack on Battleship Row, and Experience the USS Arizona Memorial.
-It’s a new activity and looks like one of the most interactive things to do in Pearl Harbor.
-Leave a comment if you’ve tried it.
+It’s one of the most interactive activities.

 What if you can’t get Pearl Harbor Memorial Tickets?
 Tickets to the USS Arizona Memorial are free but they’re limited and you must reserve tickets online – gone are the days of turn up and go in.
 If you’re unable to get tickets to the memorial, there are free exhibitions in and around the visitor centre as well as the free documentary.
 I have some more suggested alternatives in my post about How to Visit Pearl Harbor – Tours and Tickets.